moolen/slimVC-documentation/routing.md

 ## Conditional Routes

-Conditonal routes are a little bit more complex they use WP's conditional tags under the hood (keep that in mind).
+Conditonal routes are a little bit more complex; they use WP's conditional tags under the hood (keep that in mind).
 You define the conditions under what circumstances a controller is invoked, the configuration is pretty straight-forward.
 Lets take a example:

 You want a custom post type ('books') archive mapped to 'MyController::archive' (archive is the method on MyController), then you go: